elves/elvish.io/src/ref/lang.md

     echo $z
 ```

-This means that Elvish will not shadow your variable in outer scopes by default.
+This means that Elvish will not shadow your variable in outer scopes.
 You can force Elvish to create an identically named variable as one on the outer scope, and thus shadowing it, by using the `local:` pseudo-namespace:

 ```elvish
 ~> x = 12